 Contrary to popular belief, in-house video game soundtracks have not become this (except maybe in sports and racing video games).
 However, the MIDI format of video game music certainly has.
 The format began with the third generation of gaming consoles, eventually making its way onto personal computers with the advent of sound cards.
 In fact, until the rise of the CD ROM format, it was pretty much the only way legitimate music could be composed for a video game, as cartridges and floppy disks did not have the storage capacity for off-disk music streaming.
 Later, the Super Nintendo Entertainment System became the first gaming console to use a wavetable sound system, meaning it used real-life instrument samples for its MIDI playback rather than discretely-played electronic sounds.
 Not long after, personal computers followed suit with the advent of wavetable sound cards like the Soundblaster AWE32.

 MIDI music began a gradual decline once the CD ROM format took off.
 Because of the much larger storage capacity of CD's, game developers could simply stream pre-recorded music off the disk, which even in the days of wavetable synthesis, resulted in richer and more believable soundtracks.
 While MIDI remained popular well into the Fifth Generation of gaming consoles (particularly with role-playing games, where the larger amount of game data made fully-orchestrated music too memory intensive and costly), it lost a significant amount of steam during the Sixth Generation.
 By the Seventh Generation of gaming consoles, the format was very rarely used (it had already been almost completely phased out of computer gaming by about 1997).
 Today, video games (except for freeware doujin games with very small file sizes) almost exclusively use pre-recorded music.
-And, chances are, most people don't even know whether their computer soundcards are even capable of MIDI playback.
+And, chances are, most people don't even know whether their computer soundcards are capable of MIDI playback.
 Even Nintendo, who was probably the only mainstream game developer still using the format well into the seventh generation, has been slowly moving away from it.

-Adventure Games were massive hits back in the 80's and 90's due to their interactivity and clever writing, with games like Monkey Island and Day Of The Tentacle being huge hits.
-But after a stream of shovelware titles, over-reliance on insane puzzles and other game genres getting good writing, they were relegated to small and indie releases, with most people calling them dead.
+Adventure games were massive hits back in the '80s and '90s due to their interactivity and clever writing, with games like Monkey Island and Day Of The Tentacle being huge hits.
+But after a stream of shovelware titles, over-reliance on insane puzzles, and other game genres getting good writing, they were relegated to small and indie releases, with most people calling them dead.
 However, they may be making a comeback, with The Walking Dead becoming a serious contender for Game Of The Year and the related Visual Novel genre producing much-loved titles like Ace Attorney and Katawa Shoujo.
 Also, Hidden Object Games are big on the casual side of the market, and the more elaborate ones arguably border on this.

 The survival horror genre has, ironically, become deader than the zombies that are in the games.
 The early days of survival horror had elements like the player having limited supplies and monsters that were difficult to attack or get away from.
 Most games nowadays focus more on intense action that has zombies or other monsters you can easily mow down by the hundreds.
 Even Resident Evil, the franchise that catapulted the survival horror genre for video games, buckled to the popularity of intense action shooters and was met with mixed results.